demisto/content-docs/docs/integrations/getting-started-guide.md

 * Document your integration as detailed [here](integration-docs).
 * Document your changes in a relevant release notes file as detailed [here](release-notes)

 At this point you should be ready to submit a Pull Request!
-For more details, refer to our [Contributing](https://github.com/demisto/content/blob/master/CONTRIBUTING.md) page.
+Check out our [Contributing Checklist](checklist), and for more details, refer to our [Contributing](https://github.com/demisto/content/blob/master/CONTRIBUTING.md) page on GitHub.

 **Note**: if you are a technology partner, make sure you have reviewed the use cases with your Business Development contacts and that you have a *Partner ID* to associate your Pull Request to.